-Institutions, new or new to Colorado, which have been evaluated by Department staff under Commission procedures and authorized by the Commission to enroll students, offer instruction, graduate students, and award degrees under the condition that the institution is continuously seeking and is making satisfactory progress toward accreditation.
-Provisional authorization requires annual renewal and the initial award may last for up to three years, so long as the institution is continuously seeking and making satisfactory progress toward accreditation.
-After the three year period, the Commission may, at its discretion, continue to extend provisional authorization for a two-year period, recommend probationary authorization, or revoke the institution's authorization.
+Institutions, new or new to Colorado, which have been evaluated by Department staff under Commission procedures and authorized by the Commission to enroll students, offer instruction, graduates students, and award degrees under the condition that the institution is continuously seeking and is making satisfactory progress toward accreditation.
+If an institution remains in provisional authorization status for three years or if the Commission determines that the institution is not making satisfactory progress toward accreditation, the Commission may, at its discretion, continue to extend provisional authorization for a two-year period, recommend probationary authorization, or revoke the institution's authorization.